ASharpPen/Valheim.DropThat/README.md

 - Removed `ApplyConditionsOnDeath`.
 Conditions are being applied when it makes the most sense, instead of arbitrarily picking which one behaves according to this setting and which doesn't.

 # Changelog
+- v2.1.5:
+	- Fixed bug with DropTable configured loot dropping at (0,0).
 - v2.1.4:
 	- Added RRR compatibility for ConditionHasItem.
 Previously did not take into account RRR renaming items with a custom pattern.
 	- Added additional error handling.